NikitaBeloglazov/clipman/README.md

 - Native support.
 No additional dependencies are needed.

-It seems that all dependencies are listed below are already installed by default in all KDE distributions
-###### The only minimum requirement is dbus, klipper (which is now built-in into KDE), and an `dbus-python`
+The only minimum requirement is dbus, and an `dbus-next` module, which will install with clipman as dependency

+KDE Plasma 5 and [KDE Plasma 6](https://kde.org/announcements/megarelease/6/) is supported

+`- = - = -`
 ### 🐧 On Linux/BSD - X11
 - Install `xsel` or `xclip` package